 - A tiny bit of pink or red food colouring, to tint icing pink

-- Combine the milk and bread flour in a medium saucepan.
+- Make the Tangzhong.
+Combine the milk and bread flour in a medium saucepan.
 Place over medium heat and cook, stirring continuously, until the mixture thickens into a paste.
 Remove from heat and transfer to the bowl of a stand mixer.

-- Leave the buns to rest for 10 minutes, then give them a quick roll to tighten them back up.
+- Roll the buns.
+Leave the buns to rest for 10 minutes, then give them a quick roll to tighten them back up.
 Arrange them evenly in the pan.
 Alternatively you can space them out individually.